RuotianJoy/FOSS-Root-Checker/README.md

 <p align="center">
   <img src="https://github.com/Chill-Astro/FOSS-Root-Checker/blob/master/logo-nobg.png" width="128px" height="128px" alt="ROOT Checker">
 </p>
-<h1 align="center">FOSS ROOT Checker</h1>
+<h1 align="center">FOSS Root Checker</h1>

 <div align="center">

-FOSS ROOT Checker as the name suggests is an `Open Source` Root Checker app for verifying `ROOT Access` on Android Mobile Devices.
-Ever wondered what Root Checker Apps do behind the scenes on your Phones once you give them ROOT Access?
+FOSS ROOT Checker as the name suggests is an `Open Source` Root Checker app for verifying `Root Access` on Android Mobile Devices.
+Ever wondered what Root Checker Apps do behind the scenes on your Phones once you give them Root Access?

 Well that's why I made this App!
 It is just a simple Root Checker for Newbies but with Transparency of what is done.